Mumbai Suburban Railway: History

-The next major train was run between Virar and Churchgate by the Bombay, Baroda and Central India Railway (now Western Railway), in April 1867.
-Colaba was also added as a station on this route, but later shut down.

-On 3 February 1925, the first EMU Service was started from Victoria Terminus (now Chhatrapati Shivaji Maharaj Terminus) to Coorla Harbour (now Kurla) on the Central line which was run on 1.5 kV DC traction and also started on the Western line from Churchgate to Borivali on 5 January 1928.
-By 2016, the entire network had been converted to 25 kV 50 Hz AC traction.
+The next major service was initiated between Virar and Bombay Backbay by the Bombay, Baroda and Central India Railway (now Western Railway) on 12 April 1867.
+Colaba was also added as a station on this route in 1873, and remained the southern terminus for about 57 years, before being shut down on New Year's Eve in 1930.
+On 3 February 1925, the first EMU (Electrical Multiple Unit) service was initiated from Victoria Terminus (now Chhatrapati Shivaji Maharaj Terminus) to Coorla Harbour (now Kurla) on the Central line, which was run on 1.5 kV DC traction.
+EMU service on the Western line, between Colaba and Borivali, commenced on 5 January 1928.By 2016, the entire network had been converted to 25 kV, 50 Hz AC traction.

-The Bombay Railway History Group has been striving to document railway heritage along these lines.